-Our independence is defined by the provisions of Article L. 822-11-3 of the French Commercial Code.
-Furthermore, we have implemented a quality control mechanism comprising documented policies and procedures designed to ensure compliance with the applicable legal and regulatory texts.
+Our independence is defined by regulations and the French Code of Ethics for statutory auditors included in the decree of 30 March 2012 on the practice of accountancy and takes into account the provisions of Article L. 822-11-3 of the French Commercial Code.
+Furthermore, we have implemented a quality control system comprising documented policies and procedures designed to ensure compliance with applicable rules of conduct, professional standards, laws and regulations.